I fully admit that I get particularly excited about Ribera del Duero, that famous outpost of Tempranillo (that isn’t Rioja).

 Not all of Protos’s reds reach the UK market: indeed, some of them seldom leave Spain.
 This is no reflection of the quality of those wines, but more, it seems, that these are more the modern style of Ribera and not the classic crianza/reserva/gran reservas to which the UK has become very accustomed.
 To my mind, that’s a shame, as the new-age Riberas emerging from Protos are incredible, but seem only to be available in Spain, the US, Germany and (rather weirdly) most of Central America.

 I figured this cannot be allowed to continue.
-And so, after an easier-than-imagined bit of persuasion at Protos, and then with their UK importers, we have an exclusive on two new wines emerging from the Protos bodega.
-You can’t - and you won’t - find them anywhere else this side of Cologne, New York or Pamplona and we’re delighted that we’ll have them both here soon.
+And so, after an easier-than-imagined bit of persuasion at Protos, and then with their UK importers, we have an exclusive on a new wine emerging from the Protos bodega.
+You can’t - and you won’t - find it anywhere else this side of Cologne, New York or Pamplona and we’re delighted that we’ll have it here soon.

 Read on for your chance to order.

-But £55 wine is not for everyone.
-If you want a very-collectible-but-affordable (£23), but also ready-to-drink Protos, then what you want is the Protos “27”.
-2017 was a symbolic year for Protos, celebrating their 90th anniversary since establishment.
+If you want a very-collectible-but-affordable (£23) but also ready-to-drink Protos - full of black fruit flavours in that way that typifies the richness of Ribera, often at rather higher prices - then what you want is the Protos “27”.
+2017 was a symbolic year for Protos, celebrating their 90th anniversary since its/their establishment.
 To celebrate, Protos has revived its first label from 1927 to adorn a wine which looks set to be a new standard for the winery.
 It’s the fruit of many years of work on many winemaking projects (see also product description) - such as that of using autochthonous (= indigenous) yeasts - and these are fully reflected in the wine.
 These yeasts are obtained from the skin of the grapes themselves and imbue the wine with a unique personality and great refinement.

 Protos have made an excellent 1-minute video clip about the "27" - click here - highly recommended.